serverlessworkflow/specification/specification.md

 - Build, release, or image information such as timestamps, release ids, git branches, PR numbers, etc.
 - Logging, monitoring, analytics, or audit repository information.
 - Labels used for organizing/indexing purposes, such as "release" "stable", "track", "daily", etc.

-## Extending
+## Extensions

-Serverless Workflows are built with extensibility in mind.
-The extension mechanism allows users and implementers to extend the standard workflow elements with additional ones.
-This can be used, for example, to satisfy some unique requirements and remain being compliant with the workflow specification.

-The extension mechanism can be used to define custom workflow elements.
-It is targeted to solving custom requirements that go beyond the core of the workflow specification, for example, logging, simulation, debugging, tracing, etc.
+The workflow extension mechanism allows you to enhance your model definitions with additional information useful for things like analytics, logging, simulation, debugging, tracing, etc.

-You can find more info and examples of element extensions [here](extending/README.md).
+Model extensions do no influence control flow logic (workflow execution semantics).
+They enhance it with extra information that can be consumed by runtime systems or tooling and evaluated with the end goal being overall workflow improvements in terms of time, cost, efficiency, etc.

+Serverless Workflow specification provides extensions which can be found [here](extensions/README.md).

+Even tho users can define their own extensions, it is encouraged to use the ones provided by the specification, and for the community to contribute their extension to the specification so they can grow alongside it.

+If you have an idea for a new workflow extension, or would like to enhance an existing one, please open an `New Extension Request` issue in this repository.

 ## Use Cases